iStefo/bobby/README.md

 Be more (really) verbose about requiring files

 ### -s, --strict
-When build.js can't find a specified file, it still will continue (if possible).
+When *bobby* can't find a specified file, it still will continue (if possible).
 With this option, execution will be aborted when a file can't be read.

 ## Acknowledgements
 ### Libraries